Structuring Quantitative Image Analysis with Object Prominence: Object Prominence: Curation as a Structuring Principle for Image Analysis

-The emerging images-as-data literature suggest three different approaches for analysis.
-The first strand of the literature proposes to begin by defining semantic units in images \citep{joo2022image, loken2021using, schwemmer2023automated, Torres2024Vbow, williams2024, WWilliams2020images}.
-Once identified, analysts can process this data further in subsequent analyses.
-A second approach would go beyond distinct semantic objects and instead rely on latent characteristics of images.
-For example, considering theory-based characteristics and generic image features, \citet{peng2022athec} operationalizes visual aesthetics with various attributes.
-Lastly, it is also possible to directly predict dependent variables of interest from images as a whole \citep{joo2022image, torres2022learning, WWilliams2020images}.
-Neural networks learn representations from the image without human intervention, i.e., without annotating images with defined objects.
-Prediction is the key success parameter of interest, and the workings of the prediction model are rightly relegated to a black box.\footnote{Even though Vision Transformers have not been used in applied Social Science research yet, they would belong to this category, too.}
+The images-as-data literature comprises three strands: defining semantic units in images for further analysis \citep{joo2022image, loken2021using, Scholz_2025, schwemmer2023automated, Torres2024Vbow, williams2024, WWilliams2020images}; modeling latent, theory-based image characteristics instead, such as visual aesthetics \citep{peng2022athec}; and predicting outcomes of interest directly from images as a whole, where neural networks learn representations without annotating predefined objects and the prediction model itself is a black box \citep{joo2022image, torres2022learning, WWilliams2020images}.\footnote{Vision Transformers would belong to this category, too.}

 We contribute to the first strand of this literature: our framework extends the work of those interested in analyzing semantically meaningful objects in images.
-We believe that in a broad array of applications, social scientists are keen to explore ways humans perceive and process such data and, ideally, at scale.
-Over the last decades, political science has successfully embraced closely considering the data-generating process when modeling structured data \citep{Aldrich08, brauninger2020theory, king1998unifying}.
+In a broad array of applications, social scientists are keen to analyze such data at scale, and to do so in a way that respects how it was produced.
+Over the last few decades, political science has successfully embraced close consideration of the data-generating process when modeling structured data \citep{Aldrich08, brauninger2020theory, king1998unifying}.
 Some have transferred these ideas to working with unstructured data, most prominently text \citep{egami2022make, Slapin2008Wordfish} and audio data \citep{knox_lucas_2021}.
-Following these footsteps, we wish to extend this work to visual data.
-We aim to contribute to this literature by spotlighting how humans process images when modeling image data.
+Following these footsteps, we take the first steps in extending this work to visual data.

-Our core argument is intuitive: When humans look at an image, they recognize its semantic units.
-However, humans not only see a set of objects, they immediately distinguish between more prominent and less prominent objects, which matters when modeling the information in an image.